Dorn Van Dommelen

 - B.A., Geography, Pennsylvania State University, 1985

 I teach introductory courses on global issues and physical/environmental geography and also teach upper-division courses from time-to-time.
 My most recent offerings have included a course on the history of environmental thought, one on global hazards, and another on effectiveness in international development.
-I am adding a course on GIS and cartography in the spring semester, 2020.
 I am interested in high-impact teaching practices and other pedagogical innovation.
 This year I am experimenting with using VR and other visualization techniques.

 - GEOG/INTL A101